ubisoft/mixer/docs/index.rst

-Mixer: a Blender Addon For Collaborative Editing
+Mixer: a Blender Addon for Collaborative Editing
 ================================================

-Mixer is a Blender addon for collaborative 3D editing.
+With Mixer, several Blender users can work together on the same data and collaborate in real time.

 Getting started
 ---------------

-This section will guide you into the process of :ref:`installing<installing>` Mixer, then :ref:`testing<testing>` your installation.
+This section will guide you into the process of :ref:`downloading <download>` the Mixer zip file, :ref:`installing<installing>` Mixer as a Blender addon, then

-You will be then ready to use Mixer on a :doc:`local area network</getting-started/lan>`.
+:ref:`try out<first-steps>` your installation.

 .. toctree::
    :maxdepth: 2